 Prepare to win your PIP appeal

 N.B.
-From April 2020 for a period of at least 6 months the way appeals are administered and heard has changed as a result of the Coronavirus pandemic.
+From April 2020 the way appeals are administered and heard has changed as a result of the Coronavirus pandemic.
 There are more details in our Coronavirus updater page.

 Winning a personal independence payment (PIP) appeal is not as unlikely as you may think.

 Because the success rate for PIP appeals was a staggering 73% at the end of 2018.
 This is according to statistics released by the Tribunals Services in March 2019.
 You can download the latest PIP appeal statistics here